 Becoming a Visual Organization: The Power of Data Storytelling

-- Know thy data: Understand your data, by recognizing data must have relationships
+- Know thy data: Understand your data by recognizing that data must have relationships

-- Find the needle in a haystack: Learn how data visualization techniques provide valuable opportunities to discover strategic insights and hidden relationships
+- Find the needle in the (data) haystack: Learn how data visualization techniques provide valuable opportunities to discover strategic insights and hidden relationships

 - Tell your story with data: Find the compelling narrative along with giving an account of the facts and establishing the connections between them